CMSgov/bluebutton-site-static/_pages/developers.md

 **Beneficiary Revokes Access**

-A beneficiary may revoke access to your application via the MyMedicare.gov website.
+A beneficiary may revoke access to your application via the Medicare website.
 When you encounter an invalid token indicating a beneficiary has revoked access, you should make a reasonable attempt to handle that case making it easy for the beneficiary to understand what is happening with their Medicare data.

 **"Medicare is unable to retrieve your data at this time due to an internal issue.
 Our team is aware of the issue and is working to resolve it.
 Please try again at a later time.
 We apologize for any inconvenience."**